 You're juggling two timelines simultaneously: the end of your temporary stay and the start of your permanent lease.
 In between sit your shipment delivery, handover inspection, utility connections, and school term dates.
 Get the sequencing wrong and you're either paying for both places at once, or camping in an empty apartment waiting for your boxes to arrive.

 Align your shipment delivery with your permanent move-in date, not your arrival date.
-There's no point having your belongings delivered to a serviced apartment — you'll just have to move everything twice.
-Coordinate with your freight forwarder so the container arrives after your handover inspection, not before.
+There's no point having your belongings delivered to a serviced apartment — you'll just move everything twice.
+Coordinate with your freight forwarder so the container arrives after your handover inspection.

 Build buffer into your temporary stay.
 Permanent leases slip.
 Handover inspections find issues.
 Customs clearance takes longer than expected.
-Book at least two weeks of flex beyond your expected move-in date.
+As a general best practice, two weeks of flex beyond your expected move-in date tends to be the difference between a smooth handover and a stressful one.

-Get the handover inspection right before you vacate temporary housing.
-It's much easier to push back on a landlord about a faulty aircon while you still have somewhere else to stay than after you've moved in.
+Get the handover inspection done before you vacate temporary housing.
+It's much easier to push back on a landlord about a faulty aircon while you still have somewhere else to stay.

 What this actually costs